kevinolega/callcentertrainingtips/_posts/2012-07-18-skills-attitude.md

 I got my first job because the hiring manager was interested in martial arts and I promised to teach him.
 I learned the basics of sales in that job and became more positive about it than the other person.
 A few months after I got hired by a sales manager and made a good income doing sales related work.
 I improved my sales skills and practiced learning how to train in a part time job and eventually got offered a job at a call center school.
 While working there I volunteered to do a job and eventually I was offered an opportunity in a recruitment company.
 I learned about different opportunities I could explore and took some action.
 I was able to increase my income then.

 If learning a few small things took an idiot like me to different places.
-Many people still think I’m smart.
+Many Filipinos still think I’m smart.
 I’m not.
 Imagine where learning new things will take you.

 I believe you can do better.
 With the right skills and a good mix of some ingredients, mostly what you already have we can take a step closer to landing your dream job.